 In efforts to preserve the environment and keep costs down we are working towards going paperless.
 All of the necessary information should be on the website.
 All registration is now online.

-In order to attend the 11–13 year-old program, campers should turn 11 by August 31, 2015.
+In order to attend the 10–13 year-old program (weeks 1-4), campers should be 10 by the beginning of that session of camp.
+In order to attend the 11–13 year-old program (weeks 5-6), campers should turn 11 by August 31, 2015.
 In order to attend the 14–15 year-old program, campers should turn 14 by August 31, 2015.
 In order to apply for the Adirondack Leadership Program, campers should have completed one year of high school and turn 15 by August 31, 2015.

 Camp runs from 9 a.m.–4 p.m.
 Monday-Thursday.
 Camp runs 9 a.m.–6 p.m. on Fridays, including an all-camp celebration for campers and families.
 There is no pick-up for 14–15 year-old campers on Thursday because of the overnight campout.
 Registration for camp on Monday begins at 8:45 a.m.